sgauthamr2001/RISC-V_Bit_Manip/README.md

 ### Steps to run:

 <div align="justify"> Make sure you have installed all the required tools as mentioned in docs/Tool_setup.pdf and the python environment is activated.
 To add custom test instrucions,
-the list corresponding to respective instruction in 'bbox_verif/test_bbox.py' is to be appended and more instructions have been provided inside the file. </div>
+the list corresponding to respective instruction in 'bbox_verif/test_bbox.py' is to be appended and more details have been provided inside the file.
+Please make sure to change the BSCDEFINES to RV32 along with base in 'bbox_verif/test_bbox.py' to change the base. </div>

 1. To just generate the verilog
 ```bash